percona/pmm-doc/docs/using/query-analytics.md

 - MongoDB: JSON only.
 - PostgreSQL: Not supported.

-Starting with PMM 2.33.0, for MySQL, the *Explain* tab is supported without the *Examples* tab.
+Starting with PMM 2.33.0, for MySQL, the *Explain* tab is supported without the *Examples* enabled.
 If a query in the *Explain* tab contains sensitive data, placeholders will replace them.
 Before you can run Explain, you must specify the values for these placeholders.
 This image illustrates the query with placeholders.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain_With_Placeholders.png)